 7Reward Your Cat

-Trimming Cat Claws: Tips from the Pros
+Nail Trimming Tips from the Pros

 Practice first: Before you get out the clippers, put your cat in position and practice extending their nails one at a time.
 When your cat is used to this process, it will help them acclimate when it’s time for the real nail trimming.
 If you use a nail grinder, you should turn it on during these practice sessions.
 Don’t actually use it on their nails at first—these practice sessions are just to help your cat get used to the noise.